Life, and recovery, are multi-leveled dynamics. There

 If that happens, then what?

-I am alone on Valentine's Day?
-The answer is, of course, no you won't
+if I am alone on Valentine's Day?
+The answer is, of course, no you

-avoidance of pain.
-In order to help us avoid what it perceives as survival
+into avoidance of pain.
+In order to help us avoid what it perceives as

-threatening pain the ego generates fear and then magnifies it - turning
+survival threatening pain the ego generates fear and then magnifies it

-it into a huge monster.
-It is very helpful to force ourselves to
+- turning it into a huge monster.
+It is very helpful to force ourselves

 reactions all the power.